lucia-auth/lucia/documentation/content/main/basics/keys.md

 ### Single use keys

 You can provide a `password` to set a password.
-You can define the duration (in seconds) of a single use key by providing a `timeout`.
-Set it to `null` if you don't want it to expire.
+Define the duration (in seconds) of a single use key by providing a `timeout`.

 ```ts
 try {